seapagan/mkdocs-run-shell-cmd-plugin/docs/index.md

 be asked again **FOR THIS SESSION** and all further commands will be run.
 If you choose Disable, you will never be asked again **FOR THIS SESSION** and NO further commands will be run.

+!!! note

+    Be aware, if you do not choose **Always** or **Disable**, you will be asked again for each command whenever you change a file and the site is rebuilt under `mkdocs serve`, even if the page with the command has not changed.

+    To fix this you can either choose one of the options above or you can use the `--dirtyreload` option to `mkdocs serve` to disable the rebuild on file change.
+The latter will only re-create markdown files that have actually changed, but note the warning that this **may** cause navigation issues, but this is never usually an issue while serving the site locally.

 !!! danger "IMPORTANT"